This section allows me to provide more specifics and details about recent, upcoming, and ongoing projects and roles in which I am involved.

-I am scheduled to be the invited speaker for a conference to be held by the ADHD Association of Denmark in Kolding.
+I am scheduled to be the invited speaker for a virtual conference to be held by the ADHD Association of Denmark in Kolding.
 It is scheduled for April 22, 2021.

 I presented a session on October 2 for the virtual “15th Congreso Internacional sobre TDAH” (originally to be held in Mexico City) on the topic of Rethinking Adult ADHD.

 I presented a workshop on September 3 as part of the virtual European Association of Behavioural and Cognitive Therapies Congress (originally to be held in Athens, Greece) on CBT for Adult ADHD.

 I was scheduled to be the 2020 invited speaker for the John B. Rosenberg ’63 and Stephanie Lambert Speaker Series in Psychology at Muhlenberg College in Allentown, PA, which will rescheduled as a virtual event on April 8, 2021.
 Flyer for original event: SpeakerSeries_Psychology_2020_Final →

 I had been scheduled to co-present with friends/colleagues Dr. Tom Power of the CHOP ADHD Program and Dr. Anthony Rostain of the PENN Adult ADHD Program on “ADHD across the lifespan: Recent developments” on May 2, 2020 at Judith Creed Homes for Adult Independence (JCHAI) in Bryn Mawr (9am – 1pm).
 The event was to be sponsored by the Philadelphia Behavior Therapy Association.
 The PBTA event has been postponed.